Steel Floating Cover with Linear Motion Mixer a First in Texas

 Date: March 17, 2021

 Mark Sanchez, PE, is a Principal and Team Leader for Parkhill’s Treatment Practice.
-He has led the planning and design of over $300 million in water and wastewater infrastructure projects.
+He markets and manages multi-disciplined projects related to municipal water and wastewater services in Texas, New Mexico, and Mexico.
+Mark is a project manager and project engineer with over 20 years of experience and has led the planning and design of over $300 million in water and wastewater infrastructure projects.

 El Paso Water replaced the floating steel cover and gas mixing system for anaerobic Digester No. 2 at its 12 MGD Fred Hervey Water Reclamation Plant.

 The original cover and the gas mixing system were over 33 years old and had exceeded their design life.
 El Paso Water replaced the original cover with a new floating steel cover and the original gas mixing system with a linear motion mixer.
 The contractor for this project was R.M.
 Wright Construction.

 This is the first steel floating cover with a linear motion mixer in Texas.